programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 {% include figure.html filename="aibom_mesh.png" alt="Framework of a jar with a sculptured face." caption="Figure 7.
 Mesh of the Iatmul jar." %}

 As with the spheres, the jars will get a standard material with a colour.
-{% include figure.html filename="aibom_color.png" alt="Jar with a sculptured face coloured red." caption="Figure 8.
-The Iatmul jar with a solid red brown colour." %}
+{% include figure.html filename="aibom_color.png" alt="Jar with a sculptured face coloured brown." caption="Figure 8.
+The Iatmul jar with a solid brown colour." %}

 We will later change the emissive property of the material to show if a jar is selected.